Top tips for things to do, places to stay, mountain wineries, great restaurants and best times to visit this charming

 There’s no shortage of events in Ellijay, especially in the fall.

 Georgia Apple Festival, October

-The Georgia Apple Festival and Apple Arts Festival are two separate festivals in Ellijay that span two weekends with more than 300 vendors with food, art and crafts.
+The Georgia Apple Festival and Apple Arts Festival are two separate festivals in Ellijay that span two weekends with more than 400 vendors with food, art and crafts.
 Make plans to visit in October to celebrate Ellijay's apple heritage with a 5K race, parade, car show and much more.
 Always the second and third weekends in October.